Netflix/pollyjs/docs/quick-start.md

 any node integrations.
 See the [Local Storage Persister](persisters/local-storage) documentation for more details.

+## How it Works

+Once instantiated, Polly will hook into native browser APIs (such as fetch & XHR) via adapters to intercept any outgoing requests.
+Depending on its current [mode](configuration#mode) as well as rules defined via the [client side server](server/overview), the request will either be replayed, recorded, passed-through, or intercepted.

 ## Usage

 Now that you've installed Polly and have setup your server, you're ready to